 A fundamental goal of ecologists is to understand how interactions among species govern their abundance and design.
 Most studies examine the interactions between two species to determine, e.g., how a particular trait evolved or how one species affects another's ecology or evolution.
 Although examining two species interactions is tractable and provides us with a great deal of information, I believe that one must study a multitude of interactions to fully understand the patterns we observe in nature and to understand the forces that govern species abundance, distribution, population- and community-dynamics.

 I am interested in the ecological and evolutionary consequences of multiple species interactions.
-Specifically, my work focuses on the interactions among plants, pollinators, pre-dispersal seed predators, herbivores and nectar robbers.
-In addition, most recently I have begun examining the role of termites as community organizers in semi-arid grasslands of east Africa.
+Specifically, my work focuses on the interactions among antagonists (e.g., herbivores, seed predators and pollen thieves) and mutualists (e.g., pollinators and mycorrhizal fungi).

-My current work focuses on three major questions: (1) How do direct and indirect interactions among multiple species affect the ecology and evolution of host plants traits and affect population and community dynamics?
-(2) How accurate is fitness measured at one stage, e.g., pollination and resulting seed production, in predicting fitness over longer time scales and in determining plant population dynamics?
-(3) How do the effects of a single species, e.g., a mound-building termite, nectar robbing bumblebee, or an herbivore, cascade throughout a plant community?
+My current work focuses on two major questions: (1) How do direct and indirect interactions among multiple species affect the ecology and evolution of host plants traits and affect population and community dynamics?
+(2) How do belowground interactions between plants and mycorrhizal fungi affect interactions aboveground between plants, pollinators, and herbivores?

 Areas of Expertise and/or Research